Cabot High School: Athletics

-Speech and debate
+Speech and Debate

 Cabot High School currently has two major programs within the National Speech and Debate Association, serving as Cabot Debate and Cabot Forensics.
-The current head of the program is Tiffany Tucker, who replaced the late Jennifer Akers.
-The debate program is headed by Rachel Mauchline, who has received national recognition by ACTAA.
-Cabot High School has ranked 1st in Arkansas as of 2021, and top 50 within the NSDA program.
-Their charter is the Arkansas Communication and Theatre Arts Association abbreviated as ACTAA.
+The current head of the program is Breanne Selah, who replaced former head coach Rachel Mauchline in 2023.
+Cabot High School has ranked 1st in Arkansas as of 2021, and top 50 within the NSDA program, is considered one of the best debate teams in the state, and nationally.